TheExplorer95/implemeting_ANNs_TF/README.md

-# Repo for the implementing ANNs with Tensorflow lecture
+# Repo for the 'Implementing ANNs with Tensorflow' lecture

 Contains solutions for all assignments